ministryofjustice/hmpps-integration-api/README.md

   as [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) to store our built artifacts.
 The CI/CD pipeline stores and retrieves them from there as required.
-- [CircleCI](https://circleci.com/developer) - Used for our build platform, responsible for executing workflows to build, validate, test and deploy our project. (_This may yet be switched for GitHub Actions depending on investigation._)
+- [CircleCI](https://circleci.com/developer) - Used for our build platform, responsible for executing workflows to build, validate, test and deploy our project.
 - [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide) - Ministry of
   Justice's (MoJ) cloud hosting platform built on top of AWS which offers numerous tools such as logging, monitoring and alerting for our services.